h8d13/Vase/README.md

 `$ ./main -t` : Launch TUI forked KDE install

-Go grab some coffee during installation.
+Go grab some coffee during installation (it'll be done when you come back).

 After initial install pick `Reboot` and switch to hard disk.